renatoviolin/go-challenge/README.md

 ```

 ## Notes
+* All logs output are saved in file app.log.
 * The CSV file needs a comma (,) in the last line and in the last charactere.
 This was done in the file provided here.
 * The CSV has some NULL values that must be managed to avoid errors while unmarshaling the resultset into go structure.
 There are two possible solutions:
     1. While import the file with copy command, fill empty strings in NULL values